Calculating supply airflow rates using simple air-changes or a scientific approach

 Published: 23-Sep-2024

-Nigel Lineman from Energy and Carbon Reduction Solutions, looks at the different approaches to determine supply airflow used for EU & FDA GMP aseptic manufacturing facilities
+Nigel Lenegan from Energy and Carbon Reduction Solutions and Tim Eaton, look at the different approaches to determine supply airflow used for EU & FDA GMP aseptic manufacturing facilities

 Although demand has grown for low-energy cleanrooms, many users and designers still calculate the required air supply flow rates for non-unidirectional airflow (non-UDAF) based on the approach developed during the 1950’s which had an average room air change rate of 20 per hour.